 PWS clinical trials are taking place around the world to help us understand Prader-Willi syndrome and investigate new treatments.
 In this 60-minute video, Dr. Strong summarizes the drug development pathway, followed by trial representatives describing their studies and explaining what is involved in participation and who is eligible to participate.
-Following presentations by Dean Carson (Saniona - Tesomet), Dr. Eric Hollander (CBDV), and Dr. Deepan Singh (Guanfacine), the panel answers questions from attendees at the 2020 Virtual PWS Family Conference.
+Following presentations by Dean Carson (Saniona - Tesomet), Dr. Eric Hollander (CBDV), and Dr. Deepan Singh (Guanfacine), the panel answers questions from attendees at the 2020 FPWR Virtual Conference.

 Click below to watch the video.
 If you're short on time, scroll down for time stamps to find the portions you're most interested in.

 - Preclinical steps involves testing done on animal models for safety and efficacy testing

 - Clinical Trials have three phases, and in the third phase, there is a longer exposure to the drug in order to compare to the ‘current standard’ or standard of care.

 - After FDA approval, the drugs are applied to the population